jignasha86/inmar_client/README.md

 # inmar_client

-### This is frontend client based on angular js module ng-admindocker build -t apache .
+### This is frontend client based on angular js module ng-admin

 ## Pre-requisites
    Any web server